johnandersen777/johnandersen777.github.io/content/posts/theres_something_rotten_with_the_state_of_eden.md

     - Wu-Tang is for the children, listen, look up, speak up.
 - https://www.goodreads.com/book/show/56337844
   - Ref: Sifting Truths (aka `greek_stuff.md`), [Dec 20, 2022](1f3ea7fa44dfe6cdb940bc4301b4ba2578a3ad0d) & https://mastodon.social/@pdxjohnny/109554008204658963 (riddle warning, I was trying to be very obscure at this point and well, gotta say was doing a good job of that lol)
-    - Revelations can be good, so long as we use them to prepare and unite instead of previous proliferated revelations from organized religions who's aim is to save only their chosen (very) few.
+    - Revelations can be good, so long as we use them to prepare and unite instead of previous proliferated revelations from organized religions who's aim is to save only a few.
+Do not conflate organized religion or whatever groups was JFK was talking about with anything other than ideology.
+The whole point is for you to understand that humanity knows right and wrong and that saving all of humanity is the point of Jesus's message.
+If anyone is not living or communicating in a way that re-enforces love for one another they should root cause their values and modify their behavior.
       - https://www.quora.com/Why-did-the-Vatican-remove-14-books-in-the-Bible

 ![stay-woke](https://github.com/user-attachments/assets/7d86e8dc-641e-4d80-af43-8118e9bc444c)